dhrruvtokas/drivemaprepo/README.md

 # Structure

-This specific Github repository consists of a setup file and a batch file, the main setup file can be used fo the installation while the second one is for the code reference.
+This specific Github repository consists of a setup file and a batch file, the main setup file can be used for the installation while the second one is for the code reference.

 # Overview